 Tu B’Shevat, the 15th of the Hebrew month of Shevat, is known as the New Year of the trees.
 This day marks the season in when the earliest-blooming trees Israel emerge from their winter sleep and begin a new fruit-bearing cycle.
 This year Tu B’Shevat was celebrated on Monday, January 21, 2019.
-For an eco-friendly soul like myself,Continue reading “The Aliyah Files #20: The month of Shevat important events: Tu B’Shevat and Midterm Report Cards
+For an eco-friendly soul like myself,Continue reading “The Aliyah Files #20: The month of Shevat important events: Tu B’Shevat and First Semester Report Cards”

 Cold and flu season has arrived.
 For some (like yours truly) allergy season is year-round and the allergens just change from mold to pollen to ragweed to dust.
 Whether cold, flu, or allergy similar complaints prevail with the stuffy nose-sneezing-achy-coughing scenario.
-While I am not a doctor, nor do I play one on TV, IContinue reading “Be Prepared: It’s Cold, Flu, and Allergy Season
+While I am not a doctor, nor do I play one on TV, IContinue reading “Be Prepared: It’s Cold, Flu, and Allergy Season”